Planning to travel Down Under sometime before 2025? This blog post from a niche language website may prove invaluable.

 Pretty self-explanatory if you ask us.
 But, a translation for those staring blankly:

-“Let’s put some snacks in the cooler for this afternoon’s barbecue.”
+“Let’s put some sausages in the cooler for this afternoon’s barbecue.”

 Has this slang awakened your inner Aussie?
 Might be time to let them out.
 Get familiar with typical Australian accents and idioms with our online English course Gymglish.

 - 4 untranslatable English words to keep in your back pocket at all times

 - 5 dumb slang terms on the web that surely won’t stand the test of time

 - 5 British slang words you’ll be keen on after reading this article